When to Use a Collection Agency (and When Not To)

 - You have effectively written the debt off internally.

-What a collection agency costs
+What does a collection agency cost?

-Agencies charge a contingency fee, often 25 to 50 percent of what they recover, so the math only works on amounts large enough to justify it.
-Beyond the fee, you hand over control of the conversation and the customer relationship rarely survives.
-That is an acceptable trade for debt you have already given up on, and a poor one for an account you still want.
+Agencies charge a contingency fee, often 25 to 50 percent of what they recover, so the math only works on balances large enough to justify giving up half.
+Beyond the fee, you hand over control of the conversation, and the agency contacts your customer in its own name with its own tactics.

-When software is the better call
+When is software the better call?

 For current and recently overdue accounts, and any relationship you want to preserve, collections software is the stronger choice.
 It works early, in your name, for a predictable cost, and keeps most accounts from ever reaching agency territory.
-Monk customers see 40 percent or greater DSO reduction and resolve more than 90 percent of issues without escalation.

-A simple framework
+A simple framework for deciding

 | Account state | Best action |